xiaolaba/Cyclocomputer-CC-PA100W-weak-signal-and-clone-possible/README.md

 ```

 ####   2. Scaling ADC result to set point
-AVR MCU has ADC result (10 bit mode) in range 0-1024, but the speeding set point is 0-255. how to do that scaling ?
+AVR MCU has ADC result (10 bit mode) in range 0-1024, but the speeding set point is 0-64. how to do that scaling ?
-Brushed DC Motor speed is proportional to supply voltage, PWM control is effectively to vary & averaging supply voltage to this, for example, 5V battery and the smaller motor, quickly turning on/off the motor supply at even interval at 50/50%, the motor will spinning as seeing 5V/2 = 2.5V supply, the speed is around 50%, to vary the ratio of on/off time, motor is speeding up or slow down accordingly, it is the idea.
+Brushed DC Motor speed is proportional to supply voltage, PWM control is effectively to vary & averaging supply voltage to this, for example, 5V battery and the smaller motor, quickly turning on/off the motor supply at even interval at 50/50%, the motor will spinning as seeing 5V/2 = 2.5V supply, the speed is around 50%, to vary the ratio of on/off time, motor is speeding up or slowing down accordingly, it is the idea.

-The code, S>>4, it is equally 1023/16 = 255, this is the scaling.
+The code, S>>4, it is equally 1023/2^4 = 1023/64 = 64, this is the scaling. if higher speed is antcipated, s>>3 or s>>2 could be used;

 The code, why limit s to 65 ?
 Perfect dynamic balancing for simple motor & homemade test jig was not possible, it is too dangerous and magnet became projectile if motor speed it was too high.